nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ##### Find
-To find an item, the user will search through the Storage by calling “find <task>”, “find <date>” or “find <tag>”.
+To find an item, the user will search through the Storage by calling ï¿½find <task>ï¿½, ï¿½find <date>ï¿½ or ï¿½find <tag>ï¿½.
 It calls FindTagCommand to find the exact terms of the keywords entered by the user.

 ##### Mark